Ante Gotovina: Life in France

 He subsequently worked for a variety of French private security companies during the 1980s, among them KO International Company, a filial or subsidiary of VHP Security, known as a cover for the Service d'Action Civique (SAC), and was at this time responsible for the security of far-right politician Jean-Marie Le Pen.
 In 1981, together with Dominique Erulin, he helped editor Jean-Pierre Mouchard (a close friend of Jean-Marie Le Pen) organize a commando operation to free his press in La Seyne-sur-Mer, occupied by CGT trade-union strikers.

 According to French police records, he became involved in criminal activities, which led to arrest warrants being issued for robbery and extortion; it has been reported that he served at least one two-year prison sentence, though this has been denied by his attorneys.

-Towards the end of the decade he moved to South America, where he provided training to a number of right-wing paramilitary organizations, notably in Argentina and Guatemala.
+Towards the end of the decade, he moved to South America, where he provided training to a number of right-wing paramilitary organizations, notably in Argentina and Guatemala.
 He met his first wife Ximena Dalel in Colombia, and they had a daughter.

-Arrested during a trip to France, he was sentenced in 1986 to five years of prison by Paris' Cour d'assises.
-He was freed the next year, "in circumstances showing that he was benefiting from very particular protections".
+Arrested during a trip to France, he was sentenced in 1986 to five years in prison by Paris' Cour d'assises.
+He was freed the following year, "in circumstances showing he had been benefiting from very particular protections".

-Dominique Erulin disputes the verdict against Gotovina and himself and claims Gotovina's criminal record was manufactured by left-wing factions allied with President François Mitterrand.
-Gotovina's lawyers submitted a brief to the International War Crimes Tribunal alleging that Gotovina was framed by an alleged criminal police group loyal to François Mitterrand.
+Dominique Erulin disputed the verdict against Gotovina and himself, and claims Gotovina's criminal record was manufactured by left-wing factions allied with President François Mitterrand.
+Gotovina's lawyers submitted a brief to the International War Crimes Tribunal alleging that Gotovina had been framed by an alleged criminal police group loyal to François Mitterrand.